 You can whip them up in just a few minutes!

 Would you rather have a quick and simple chocolate chip cookie recipe?
 Add in some chocolate chips.
 Like raisins or nuts?
 Try adding those in…anything you think would be good!
-So get creative and whip up some of these simple cookies!

 But watch out…this could be kind of dangerous……they are easily addicting!